rjclancy/spring-professional-5-study-quide/index.md

 ### Why do you need method security?
 What type of object is typically secured at the method level (think of its purpose not its Java type).
 ### What do @PreAuthorized and @RolesAllowed do?
 What is the difference between them?
 ### How are these annotations implemented?
 ### In which security annotation are you allowed to use SpEL?
-March 2019 © Copyright 2019 Pivotal Software, Inc. All rights reserved 9

 ## REST
 ### What does REST stand for?